Aiame/2024_brain_hack_school_project/README.md

 Given our interest in understanding whether α-waves influence TRFs during language processing, our project aims to explore the impact of including or excluding α-waves on TRFs.
 Using an open dataset, we seek to determine how the presence or absence of α-waves affects the modeling and interpretation of neural responses in speech processing.

 # Data
+### Stimuli
+For the EEG recordings in the Alice Dataset, participants listened to the first chapter of "Alice’s Adventures in Wonderland."
+This chapter consists of 2,129 words arranged into 84 sentences, with an average sentence length of 25.8 words (SD = 24.2).
+The total duration of the audio is approximately 12.4 minutes.

+###　Participants
+The study included 49 adult participants who were native English speakers, aged between 18 and 29, with 14 males in the group.
+All participants reported having normal hearing and no neurological disorders.

+### Procedure
+Participants were equipped with 61 actively-amplified electrodes plus one ground electrode (actiCap, Brain Products GmbH), arranged according to the Easycap M10 layout for uniform scalp coverage.
+During the experiment, the audiobook was played at a volume set 45 dB above the participant’s hearing threshold.
+After the audio session, participants completed an eight-question multiple-choice quiz about the story.
+The experimental session took between 1 to 1.5 hours to complete.

+In our project, 3 EEG data sets were chosen randomly.
+This repository offer the analyzed TRF, you might want to download because running the analysis from scratch could be time consuming

 ## Tools
 The dataset processing by using mne-python